noradodev/Nuxt-3-BFF-Boilerplate/README.md

 1. `shared/types/`: This is the canonical location for TypeScript interfaces and type definitions that describe the data structures shared between the BFF and the client.
 For example, a User type defined here can be used in a Pinia store on the client and in a server API handler to type its return value.

 2. `shared/utils/`: This sub-directory is ideal for pure utility functions that are environment-agnostic.
-Its most critical use case in a BFF architecture is for defining validation schemas using a library like Zod.
+Its most critical use case in a BFF architecture is for defining function like dateFormatter.ts, currencyFormatter.ts, ..etc.

+ ## 🙌 Contributing

+Contributions, issues and feature requests are welcome!
+Feel free to fork the repo and open a pull request.

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+## 💬 Contact

+If you have any questions, feedback, or just want to say hi, feel free to reach out!

+Made with ❤️ using [Nuxt](https://nuxt.com), [Tailwind CSS](https://tailwindcss.com), and friends.